Tight bound for the total time in digital-analog quantum computation

 The initial proposal for DAQC protocols employed combinations of pairs of $\sigma^x$ gates sandwiching a ZZ-Ising Hamiltonian \cite{Adrian2020DAQC} to attain an arbitrary ZZ-Ising Hamiltonian.
-A latter proposal, introduced the notion of optimizing the total circuit time by introducing the minimization of $\lVert t\rVert_1$ as the objective of the optimization, where $\lVert\cdot\rVert_1$ is the vector 1-norm \cite{Galicia2020EnhancedConnect}.
+A latter proposal, introduced the notion of optimizing the total circuit time by introducing the minimization of $\lVert t\rVert_1$ as the objective of the optimization \cite{Galicia2020EnhancedConnect}, where $\lVert\cdot\rVert_1$ is the vector 1-norm.
+Throughout the text, we employ the usual $L_p$ norms, $\lVert x\rVert_p=(\sum_{i=1}^n\lvert x_i\rvert^p)^{1/p}$.
 Afterwards, the original DAQC protocol was extended to arbitrary two-body Hamiltonians \cite{MikelAlvaro2024}.
 If one includes not only the Pauli basis, but also the single qubit gates from the Clifford group, one might further optimize the DAQC circuits \cite{Bassler2024efficient}.

 An important question is the following: how much time does it take to solve a problem with the optimal DAQC circuit for the worst case?
 This is equivalent to finding an upper bound for $\lVert t_\text{opt}\rVert_1$.
 The first result about this was given in Ref.\cite{Bassler2024TimeOptimal}, which proposed an upper bound given by $\lVert t_\text{opt}\rVert_1\leq 2T\lVert h_\text{P}\oslash h_\text{S}\rVert_1$.
 This bound grows quadratically with the number of qubits in the system, which is far from optimal.
 In fact, the authors proposed there the conjecture for a tighter bound scaling linearly with the number of qubits, \begin{conjecture}[Ba{\ss}ler-Heinrich-Kliesch \cite{Bassler2024TimeOptimal}] The optimal circuit time for a DAQC protocol with $ZZ$-Ising Hamiltonians is tightly upper bounded by